loanDepot/TFVC.libraries/README.md

 Libraries for working with TFVC source control.

+There are no exported commands in this module.
+These libraries are used in the TFVC module.

 # Building

 Run the build script in the root of the project to install dependent modules and start the build